 The ICC Group's principal financial liabilities include accounts payable and accruals, deposits received and associate member fund.
-The ICC Group has various financial assets such as bank balances and cash and short-term deposits, trade and other receivables, investments, loans and other receivables.
+The ICC Group has various financial assets such as bank balances and cash and short-term deposits, trade and other receivables and investments.